 In Japan, Valentine’s Day is actually all about treating and spoiling the man!
-Much like here in the US, chocolates are the cornerstone of a Valentine’s Day gift.
+Much like here in the U.S., chocolates are the cornerstone of a Valentine’s Day gift.
 But in Japan, there are two types of chocolates, “Giri-choco” (obligation chocolate), and “Honmei-choco”.
-Giri-choco is meant to be a gift for a woman’s female friends, colleagues, bosses and close male friends.
-“Giri” means obligation, so Giri-choco is chocolate those a Japanese woman cares about but aren’t romantically involved with.“ On the other hand, Honmei-choco is chocolate meant for boyfriends and husbands.
+Giri-choco is meant to be a gift for a woman’s female friends, colleagues, bosses, and close male friends.
+“Giri” means obligation, so Giri-choco is chocolate for those a Japanese woman cares about but are not romantically involved with.
+On the other hand, Honmei-choco is chocolate meant for boyfriends and husbands.
 Many Japanese women make homemade Honmei-choco, as it’s not “true love” if they just buy ready-made chocolate.

 One month after Valentine’s Day (March 14th), Japan celebrates White Day.
 On White Day men are supposed to give return gifts (usually white chocolate, flowers, etc.) to the women who gave them chocolates on Valentine’s Day.

-In addition to the standard chocolates and flowers, in Germany it’s also customary to give your love a pig on Valentine’s Day!
-The pig represents luck and lust, and can be given as a picture of a pig, as a miniature statue, in chocolate or whatever other form the giver can find.
+In addition to the standard chocolates and flowers, in Germany, it’s also customary to give your love a pig on Valentine’s Day!
+The pig represents luck and lust and can be given as a picture of a pig, as a miniature statue, in chocolate, or whatever other forms the giver can find.
 Germans also prepare big ginger cookies in heart shapes for Valentine’s Day.

-On Valentine’s Day the renowned Italian chocolate maker, Perugina, make a special edition of their Baci chocolate candies (baci means “kiss” in Italian) with a shiny red wrapper and a sweet red cherry and liquid center, rather than the traditional hazelnut filling.
-Inside the foil wrapper there is a “love note” with a romantic phrase.
+On Valentine’s Day the renowned Italian chocolate maker, Perugina, makes a special edition of their Baci chocolate candies (baci means “kiss” in Italian) with a shiny red wrapper and a sweet red cherry and liquid center, rather than the traditional hazelnut filling.
+Inside the foil wrapper, there is a “love note” with a romantic phrase.
 Verona, the Italian city of doomed lovers Romeo and Juliet celebrates Valentine’s Day with a four-day celebration of events designated “Verona in Love.”
-In the center of Piazza dei Signori a giant red heart is painted on the street and illuminated heart-shaped lanterns are hung throughout the city center.
+In the center of Piazza Dei Signori, a giant red heart is painted on the street and illuminated heart-shaped lanterns are hung throughout the city center.
 There is even a contest for the most beautiful love letter written to Juliet!